FotisK/MovieCatalog/readme.md

 ========

 ## What is MovieCatalog?
-**Movie Catalog** is a python script that fetches movie data from various sources (imdb,tmdb) and generates a user-friendly catalog for all the movies the user has inside a folder.
+**Movie Catalog** is a python script that fetches movie data from various sources (imdb,tmdb,youtube,google) and generates a user-friendly catalog for all the movies the user has inside a folder.
 I created it to best manage my watchlist and quickly scan for movie information without jumping from site to site.
+It can work however on things such as movie files, screenshots, subtitle collections, or torrent files, or simple text files as long as the filenames are indicative of a movie.

 ![image1](readme.resources/scroll09.gif)